dymmond/edgy/docs/queries/queries.md

 query = Model.query.filter(id=1)
 # ensures that the db connection doesn't drop during operation
 async with query.database as database:
-    # when using joins a exist  subquery is generated
+    # when using joins a subquery is generated
     expression = query.table.select().where(await query.build_where_clause())
     # as generic sql
     print(str(expression))